How Bike Club Works

-In 2008, Jason Whorton began building and giving kids free bikes through his foundation Humble Sons Bike Company.
+In 2008, Jason Whorton began building and giving kids free bikes through his 501(c)3 non-profit Humble Sons Bike Company.
 Whorton's initial efforts consisted of giving away 22 bikes.
-He has since given away over 5,000 bicycles and helmets to children.
+He has since given away nearly 17,000 bicycles and helmets to children.
 His program was growing at an exponential rate.
 Whorton's knack for getting things done soon outgrew his charity's primary mission — he began looking for what was next.

 Mike Wozniak started a bicycle-themed bar in 2006 with his best friend after changing his life by riding a bike all over Oklahoma.
 Wozniak saw the transformative power of a bicycle first hand and wanted to share this feeling of health and community.
 He wanted to save the world with a bike but had no idea where to begin.

 Wozniak joined the Bicycle Pedestrian Advisory Committee (BPAC) through the Indian Nations Council of Governments (INCOG) to see how he could help get more people on bikes.
 It was at a BPAC meeting where Wozniak met Gary Percefull, a former board member of Tulsa Public Schools.
 Wozniak told Percefull about his ideas to change the world by getting people on bikes.
 Percefull replied, "I don't know about the world, but I have some school kids who sure could use you."

 Wozniak was later given Whorton's information.
 "I was in after the first phone call," said Whorton.